BeautyfullCastle/UniState/README.md

 This tool aims to simplify state management in Unity projects, providing a more streamlined and effective development experience.

+### Install
+You can add this package using Package Manager with 'Add package from git URL' button.

 ### Usage
-To see how UniState is used, refer to the `Score` class example located in the `Assets/Example` directory of this project.
+To see how UniState is used, refer to the `Score` class example in Samples.

 It demonstrates how to integrate and utilize state management within your Unity games or applications.